psc-web-design/Display-Subcategories-with-Thumbnail-to-Category-Page-Magento2/README.md

 # Display-Subcategories-with-Thumbnail-to-Category-Page-Magento2
-This will help you display subcategories with thumbnail on category page.
-Tested on Magento version 2.2
+This will help you display subcategories with thumbnail on category page. **Tested on Magento 2.2.2**

 1. First you need to duplicate "SubcategoriesThumbnail.phtml" from repo in app/design/frontend/Theme/theme_name/Magento_Theme/templates/html/SubcategoriesThumbnail.phtml